IDC-Flash/PacerPlus/Readme.md

 # Todos

-- []  Release dataset tools for different humanoid agents.
 - []  Release the inference environment and our web interface.
-- []  Release my checkpoints.
 - []  Release the training code for CNN model.
+- [x]  Release my checkpoints.
+- [x]  Release the modified version for Unitree H1 Robot in uniree_h1 branch.
 - [x] Release an example city environment.
 - [x] Release the training code for basic model.